variantstudios/greeleydowntown.com/_directory/weldwerks-brewing-co.md

 Logo_image_path: /assets/weldwerks-brewing.png
 ---

 WeldWerks Brewing Co., is an award-winning craft brewery focused on bringing people together over well-crafted, innovative beer.
 We execute our unique and original product line with the highest quality ingredients, a state-of-the-art brewing system, and the newest brewing practices.
 Join us in our inviting taproom or out on our large outdoor patio while enjoying a wide selection of craft beer.
-There is usually a food truck on site on Fridays and Saturdays, plus live music.
+There is usually a food truck on site Thursdays-Sundays.
 Check our Facebook page for the most current information!